 - The most followed brands on Twitter seem to be national brands rather than global

-- YouTube is popular for viewing mobile related videos
+- YouTube is popular for viewing mobile brand videos

-The most ‘Liked’ brand pages in Denmark are national, rather than global brands.
-Transport and freight company, Maersk Group (467,724 fans) is the most popular brand page in Denmark.
-Støt Brysterne – the official page of the Pink Ribbon Cancer Society’s campaign against breast cancer – has 428,147 fans, and men’s fashion brand Jack & Jones is the third most popular brand with 352,067 fans.
+The most ‘Liked’ brand pages in Denmark are Scandinavian rather than global brands.
+Transport and freight company, Maersk Group (2,452,578 fans) is the most popular brand page in Denmark.
+Scandinavian Airlines or SAS follows with 1,224,853 fans, and kitchenware and interior design retailer Søstrene Grene is third with 315,598 fans.

 Luxury Danish chocolate brand Anthon Berg used Facebook to celebrate generosity (while spreading good vibes about the brand), when it set up a pop-up chocolate shop for a day and gave away free chocolate.
 The only ‘condition’ was that the recipient had to agree to carry out the good deed on the label (such as providing breakfast in bed to your partner).
 The customers used in-store iPads to log in to Facebook and agree to the promise, which was then posted to their wall.
 The customers then posted pictures of them keeping the promise.
-The campaign created a lot of word-of-mouth positivity about the brand, and it generated a lot of good media coverage for the brand.
+The campaign created a lot positivity associated with the brand, as well as generating a lot of media coverage for the product.

-According to a report by Socialbakers, Norway is the most socially devoted nation on Facebook, which is say that Norwegian brands have an impressive 87 per cent response rate to questions asked to them on Facebook (for context, the UK is ranked sixteenth with 45 per cent and the USA doesn’t even make the top twenty with a mere 22 per cent response rate).
-Over 47 per cent of the largest 500 companies in Norway have an active Facebook presence.
+According to a report by Socialbakers, Norway has the most socially devoted brands on Facebook, which is say that Norwegian brands have an impressive 87 % response rate to questions asked to them on Facebook (for context, the UK is ranked sixteenth with 45 % and the USA doesn’t even make the top twenty with a mere 22 % response rate).
+Over 47 % of the largest 500 companies in Norway have an active Facebook presence.

-Visit Norway used a Facebook app to increase its fan base from 12,000 to 31,000 in just 45 days.
+Visit Norway used a Facebook app to increase its fan base from 12,000 to 31,000 in just 45 days back in 2012.
 As well as using daily questions and quizzes, the campaign offered the chance to win a free trip to Norway.
-The agency behind the campaign reported that travellers were 80 per cent more likely to book a trip after liking a page than they were from responding to traditional advertising.
+The agency behind the campaign reported that travellers were 80 % more likely to book a trip after liking a page than they were from responding to traditional advertising.

-Sweden ranked third behind Norway and Kenya in socialbakers most socially devoted top 20.
-Brand’s had a 77 per cent response rate to fans questions on Facebook.
-The most popular brands on Facebook in Sweden are gaming brand Free Lunch Design (nearing 557,000 fans), chocolate brand marabou (around 386,500 fans) and Halloween candy brand Hallonlakritsskalle (around 359,500 fans).
+Sweden ranked third behind Norway and Kenya in Socialbakers most socially devoted top 20.
+Brand’s had a 77 % response rate to fans’ questions on Facebook.
+The most popular brands on Facebook in Sweden are mobile gaming company G5 Entertainment (2,285,147 fans), Scandinavian Airlines (1,224,853 fans), and Swedish-language page for music-streaming site Spotify (536,715 fans).

 Laundry brand Ariel’s Facebook ‘Fashion Shoot’ campaign, designed to increase engagement in a very low engagement area, featured a live installation in Stockholm Central station with a robot arm controlled by Facebook fans.
 The robot was used by fans to shoot jam and other food stuffs at moving targets – clothes.
 Fans won each item of clothing that they hit.
-Then there was the defy the darkness campaign by Sony Ericson, designed to cheer people up during the dark winter days.
-Over four days, people could use Facebook, mobiles and web apps to enter messages which were then displayed on the big screen at Stureplan in Stockholm during Swedens darkest hours, captured on the new Xperia ray handset and sent to the intended recipient.
-There were over 3,000 greetings sent (which included 11 marriage proposals), 14 million page impressions and mentions on influential blogs.
+Another example of a successful social networks branding campaign was the ‘defy the darkness‘ promotion by Sony Ericsson, designed to cheer people up during the dark winter days in Sweden.
+Over four days, people could use Facebook, mobiles and web apps to enter messages which were then displayed on the big screen at Stureplan in Stockholm during Sweden’s darkest hours, captured on the new Xperia ray handset and sent to the intended recipient.
+There were over 3,000 greetings sent (which included 11 marriage proposals), as well as 14 million page impressions and mentions on influential blogs.

-Twitter follower stats are difficult to attain at a national level, because Twitter doesn’t require users to identify their home country when they sign up.
-According to Atcore, the three most followed brands in Denmark are: gaming accessory maker SteelSeries (it had almost 38,000 followers by September 2012); toy maker LEGO (around 34,500 followers by September 2012) and digital publishing tool provider Issuu (heading for 18,500 followers as of September 2012).
+Twitter statistics are often difficult to attain at a national level, because Twitter doesn’t require users to identify their home country when they sign up.
+According to Socialbaker, the three most followed brands in Denmark as of November 2017 are: Scandinavian Airlines (100,746 followers), sound design company B&O PLAY (54,096 followers), and gaming company Io-Interactive (43,206 followers).

 - The three Scandinavian countries all place a high value on equality and modesty